jab/bidict/docs/learning-from-bidict.rst

     :class:`list` is a subclass of :class:`object`,
     but :class:`list` is not a subclass of :class:`~collections.abc.Hashable`.

-- What if we needed to add a second metaclass in addition to :class:`~bidict.BidirectionalMapping` (e.g. to conditionally implement an optimized version of some methods based on the type of ``_fwmd_cls``, as ``_delegating.py`` currently does without a metaclass)?
+- What if you needed to derive from a second metaclass?
-  Would have to be careful to avoid
+  Be careful to avoid
   "TypeError: metaclass conflict: the metaclass of a derived class must be a (non-strict) subclass of the metaclasses of all its bases".
   See the great write-up in